Gerard-Alonso/Gerard-Alonso.github.io/Methodology.md

   <figcaption>Figure 2: Interfacial tension interplay for systems with (a) partial wetting, (b) perfect wetting, (c) 1st order wetting transition and (d) 2nd order wetting transition. </figcaption>
 </p>

-We applied this methodology to explore the phase diagram and found different wetting behaviors depending on the ($\zeta, Lambda$) coordinates.
-Those are shown in Figure 3 with
+We applied this methodology to explore the phase diagram and found different wetting behaviors depending on the ($\zeta, \Lambda$) coordinates.
+Those are shown in Figure 3 where each simulation set of 4-5 temperatures is shown by a single point in the diagram.
+Regions where the behavior is changing from one type of wetting to another are further populated to get better accuracy of the transition regions.
+A cleaner final diagram is also shared with the four wetting regions placed

 <p align="center">
   <img src="Assets/Map.png" alt="Map" width="100%">
-  <figcaption>Figure 3: Construction of the global wetting diagram for binary LJ mixtures of equal size. </figcaption>
+  <figcaption>Figure 3: Construction of the global wetting diagram for binary LJ mixtures of equal size A: partial wetting, B: complete wetting, C: 1st oder transition, D: 2nd order transition.
+The reduced $T_w*=T_w/\varepsilon_1$ </figcaption>
 </p>

+This tool, in conjunction to the global phase diagram, is a fast and reliable method to predict the relationship between phase and interfacial behavior in model mixtures.
+Only by defining the interaction potential between both species, one can know (a priori) which equilibria and which wetting will the mixture exhibit.

 ## NEXT